Tristan Egolf: Political activism

 Outside his writing, Egolf achieved some renown as a political activist.
 In July 2004, he and a group of friends, later known as the Smoketown Six, were arrested outside Lancaster, Pennsylvania, for stripping down to thong underwear and piling on top of one another alongside a road that was being traveled by US President George W. Bush to protest the Abu Ghraib prison-abuse scandal.

-Suicide
+Death

 On May 7, 2005, shortly after completing the manuscript for Kornwolf, Egolf shot himself in his apartment in Lancaster, Pennsylvania.
 He left behind a seven-year-old daughter born in France and a nine-month-old daughter born in the United States.